Clara Roquet

 Clara Roquet (born 1988) is a Spanish filmmaker from Catalonia.

 Biography

 Roquet was born in 1988.
 Reported birthplaces include Malla, Vic, and Barcelona.
 She studied at the Pompeu Fabra University and Columbia University.

-She made her writing debut in a feature film with 10,000 km, which she co-wrote alongside Carlos Marqués-Marcet.
-She has since written and co-written films such as Petra (2018), The Days to Come (2019), and Costa Brava, Lebanon (2021).
+She made her writing debut in the feature film 10,000 km, which she co-wrote with Carlos Marqués-Marcet.
+She has since written and co-written films such as Petra (2018), The Days to Come (2019), Costa Brava, Lebanon (2021), Creatura (2023), Something Is About to Happen (2023), and The Red Virgin (2024).
 She made her directorial debut in a feature film with the 2021 drama Libertad.

+In 2023 she completed the direction of her adaption of Spanish writer Elia Barceló 2018 novel Las largas sombras for a Disney+ series, Past Lies.
+The story is based around a group of women who discover the remains of a friend who disappeared two decades before.